ConstantinT/jAEk/README.md

 ## License

-jÄk is released as XYZ
+jÄk is released as General Public License version 3 or later.